nightingal3/metascience/README.md

-# General Algorithms in the Emergence of Scientific Ideas
+# Chaining algorithms predict the emergence of scientific ideas

 To reproduce the figures and analysis in this paper: